Koch-Backed Think Tank Finds That “Medicare for All” Would cut Health Care Spending and Raise Wages… Whoops

 In looking for a specific article on the No Greater Joy website, I stumbled upon an article from 2000 titled “To Betroth or Not to Betroth?
 That is the Question.”
 In it, Michael Pearl, a fundamentalist Christian homeschool speaker and guru, made a case againstbetrothal.
 Here is what I find fascinating: by 2000, betrothal had become a common enough idea in his circles that Pearl felt the need to write against it.

 Several years ago I attended a lecture on betrothal.
 Since then I have heard quite a few testimonies from those involved in it.
 Many of you have sent me your favorite book or tape on “betrothal.”
 I have read or listened to all of them and studied the Scripture carefully.
 We asked for testimonies concerning betrothal, whether good or bad.
 We received quite a few letters from people that had sour experiences through betrothal, some of them now married.
-As of the writing of this article, two months after publishing the request, we have not […]
+As of the writing of this article, two months after publishing the request, we have […]

 Read the Full Article